pingcap/docs/dm/dm-overview.md

 # TiDB Data Migration

 [TiDB Data Migration](https://github.com/pingcap/dm) (DM) is an integrated data migration task management platform, which supports the full data migration and the incremental data replication from MySQL-compatible databases (such as MySQL, MariaDB, and Aurora MySQL) into TiDB.
-It can help to reduce the operation cost of data migration and simplify the troubleshooting process.
+DM can help simplify the data migration process and reduce the operation cost of data migration.

 ## DM versions